 This information will not be included in the application documents sent out to academic staff for consideration and selection.

-Applicants who do not want to provide this data should complete the form, selecting the 'Information refused' option at each stage.
+Applicants who do not want to provide this data should complete the form, selecting the 'Prefer not to say' and/or 'Information refused' option at each stage.

 Further details on